 Elezen players can choose between the "Wildwood" and "Duskwight" variants.

 The diminutive Lalafell were originally a group of agriculturalists that used to live in the south seas.
 Thanks to transmarine commerce they found their way through the trade routes of Eorzea."
 Their race now is one of the most populated races in the region of Eorzea.
 Lalafells are extremely agile and are able to travel long distances due to their legs.
 Many of the Lalafells are also very intelligent and highly developed individuals.
 This race continues to be one of the friendliest races welcoming any outsider.

-Lalafell players will be able to choose between the "Plainsfolk" and "Dunesfolk" factions.
+Lalafell players can choose between the "Plainsfolk" and "Dunesfolk" variants.